FREE brush drop-off program for residentsupdated: Thursday, February 11, 2016

-The residential brush drop-off location is the current city brush disposal site (2501 Edgewood Ave.
+The residential brush drop-off location is open seasonally at the city brush disposal site (2501 Edgewood Ave.
 S.), located at the intersection of Cedar Lake Road & Colorado Ave.
-S.).
-There will be two attendants on duty, including one at the entrance gate, to monitor and record material loads and check City of St. Louis Park residency (MN ID or driver’s license as proof; non-residents will be turned away).
+S. There will be two attendants on duty, one will be located at the entrance gate, to monitor and record material loads and check City of St. Louis Park residency (MN ID or driver's license as proof; non-residents will be turned away).
 The other attendant will direct people where to drop their material.
-The hours of operation, effective Saturday, April 19, are:
+The hours of operation are seasonal:

 - Saturdays: 7 a.m. - 3 p.m.